Gibbs Hill Lighthouse Bermuda

 From the lighthouse you can walk down to the famous

-Horseshoe bay beach (about 30 minutes) or take the bus #7 from South Road to get there.
+Horseshoe bay beach (about 30 minutes) or take the bus #7 from South Road to get to the bus stop in a few minutes... it's a short walk from there to the beach.

 At the base of the Gibbs Hill lighthouse, in a former signaling station used by the British Army, there is a nice restaurant

-Tamarind which has both indoor and outdoor seating.
+The restaurant has both indoor and outdoor seating.
 The outdoor patio seating offers wonderful view of Great Sound water area.
-The seafood and salads here are really nice.
-Nearby on South Road is a locals' favorite pub -

 Related Articles